Where to find the best afternoon tea with kids in London (2024)

 Their Kids’ Afternoon Tea changes fairly regularly with themed teas for major holidays.

-When: Afternoon Tea is served in the Tea Lounge, library and outdoor terrace (weather permitting), Wednesday – Sunday between 12noon – 5:00pm.
-Reservations recommended.
+Tea is served the Tea Lounge, library and outdoor terrace (weather permitting) of St Ermin’s Hotel Wednesday – Sunday between 12noon – 5:00pm

 Cost: Adult afternoon tea £43pp or £48pp with a glass of Lanson Champagne.
 Children’s afternoon tea £22 per child.

-Launching on 18 November is The Snowman Afternoon Tea at the Grosvenor House Hotel.
+Grover’s Afternoon Tea at the Grosvenor House Hotel

 Cost: Children’s Tea £35 per child (up to 12 years old); Adults Tea from £65 per person.